julianbaffy/wp2-coursepage/README.md

   - Each student’s directory must contain a file named `index.html` or `Index.html`. </br>
   This file will be used as the homepage and linked from the grid.

-2. Run `npm run generate:links` in the terminal.

 3. Deploy by pushing the commit to GitHub (the site will be automatically deployed via Vercel).

 ### What happen's?
-The script `generate-links.js` will create or replace two json files in `static/studentpages/`:
+The script `generate-links.js` will be run create or replace two json files in `static/studentpages/`:
 1. 'courses.json', which looks like this:
 ```json
 [